llyr-who/PARALAAOMPI/README.md

 I would be interested in writing a more general (and improved) implementation if the interest is there.

-The results from thiscode have been submitted for review:
+The results from this code have been submitted for review:

 https://arxiv.org/abs/1810.00615

-There has also been some work on a GPU implementation which I include as techreport.pdf in this repo.
+There has also been some work on a GPU implementation and an application to non-linear systems which I include as techreport.pdf in this repo.